Jforbus/bikesharing/README.md

 - Software : Tableau Public 22.3, VS Code v1.71.2, Python 3.7, Pandas 1.3.5

 ## Results
 To begin we loaded the data into a Jupyter Notebook and utilized Pandas to convert the tripduration in the dataset from seconds to a datetime format from its original int64 datatype.
 This conversion is necessary to create the checktime visualizations in the story.
-The conversion is added as an additional column, and the tripduration column is kept as it is necessary for other visualizations not presented here.
+The conversion is added as an additional column, and the tripduration column is kept for use in other visualizations.
 Once the conversion is completed the data is exported to a new csv file.

 The data is then loaded into Tableau to begin creating our story.